-We are working on new statistics pages, which will be ready this fall.More about Key data
+We are working on new statistics pages.More about Key data

 In order for us to be safe online, a complicated puzzle of security measures must fit together just right.
 An extension of the domain name system, which makes sure you get to the right place when you enter a web page, is one such security measure.
 If you wanted to go to myfavouritebank.no, you can be sure that that’s where you end up if this mechanism has been activated.More about Secure online communication

 Norwegian domain names end in .no and are only available to Norwegian organizations and private individuals.
 There are hundreds of these so-called top-level domains in the world, and many of them are available to Norwegians.
 What’s the difference?More about Are there any differences between Norwegian domain names and others?